mulleady96/LoyaltyCardApp/README.md

 # To run this app:
 1. Clone repository from github.
 2. Ensure you have nodeJS installed on your machine.
-3. Run npm i - To install all app dependencies.
+3. Run "npm i" - To install all app dependencies.
-4. npm i firebase - To Install firebase packages/code lint.
+4. "npm i firebase" - To Install firebase packages/code lint.
-5. npm i angularfire - Required for Google OAuth.
+5. "npm i angularfire" - Required for Google OAuth.
-6. npm run compodoc - To view the entire documentation for the project, including the app structure/eco-system.
+6. "npm run compodoc" - To view the entire documentation for the project, including the app structure/eco-system.
-7. Run ionic serve - To serve the app to a localhost.
+7. Run "ionic serve" - To serve the app to a localhost.

+Optionally: Run "ionic corova run browser" in the CLI, to include all cordova plugins in the browser.